 For example, lots of people who post about fitness on Instagram tend to have more followers.
 Let’s say you don’t have the slightest interest or expertise in fitness.
 Should you too start doing the same and posting about fitness?
 Of course not, because you are out of your element.
 Contrary to the old saying, when it comes to social media, you can’t ‘fake it ’till you make it’.

-That's why you need to pick a niche that you’re genuinely passionate about.
+That’s why you need to pick a niche that you’re genuinely passionate about.
 Maybe you love food and enjoy cooking.
 Or perhaps you’re great at DIY projects.
-Your Instagram posts should reflect whatever truly interests you and is engrained into your lifestyle.
+Your Instagram posts should reflect whatever truly interests you and is ingrained into your lifestyle.
 Not just random pictures and videos that inadequately narrate your life and interests.

 Your niche can even be a combination of different things, as long as they’re not random.
 Lifestyle and culture influencers who may have many different niches, all still have a fluid brand that aligns with their content.
 We recently touched on this aspect during a recent LinkedIn Live on becoming an influencer.
 You can check it out below!

 2. Compose a Top-Notch Bio